-Storage and Packaging Technology AG3105FD
+Storage and Packaging Technology

-Year: III Semester: I Total: 6 hours /week Lecture: 4 hour/week Practical: 2 hours/week Lab: 0 hours/week
+Year: III Total: 6 hours /week Semester: I Lecture: 4 hour/week Practical: 2 hours/week

 This course provides knowledge of proper storage of different foods and their products along with the proper storage of different food items.
 This course also deals with the different physical, biological and chemical factors of grains and its products which effect the storage losses and also gives the knowledge of prevention of losses during storage.
 In addition to this, it provides the fundamental knowledge of compatibility of packaging materials to food.